rajeshagadi/MTC_ContainerCamp/labtwo/buildimage.md

 ```
 docker images
 ```
-You should see an image for nginx (pulled down in the prior lab) and a new image for **myapp**.
+You should see at least 2 images, an image for nginx (pulled down in the prior lab) and a new image for **myapp**.
 Now let's run our new app:
 ```
 docker run -d -p 80:80 --name myapp myapp
 docker ps